planetoftheweb/planetoftheweb.github.io/_site/posts/2015-03-02-data-vizualization-formats.md

 ---
 layout: post.njk
-title: 'Vector Graphic Formats Used for data visualizations'
+title: "Vector Graphic Formats Used for data visualizations"
 summary: "In this article, I'll talk about the different graphic formats used for visualizing data and examine some of the differences.
 Since most visualizations are handled in just a few different vector graphic formats, we'll see why using vectors has advantages over bitmaps because it allows us to illustrate as well as create interactions with very little overhead."
 hero: /images/posts/vector.png
 thumb: /images/posts/vector_tn.png
+category: posts
 tags:
   - data visualization
   - svg